1AMTEDDY/devops/Devops/TERRAFORM/Azurerm_Templates/AKS-CLUSTER/Terraform/README.md

 # Introduction
-A Terraform module to deploy an aks cluster and other Resources on Azure
+A Terraform module to deploy an aks cluster on Azure

 # Getting Started
 TODO: Guide users through getting your code up and can talk about: